 Was the Ark taken by a Judean princess to Ireland?

-We have to divide the topic into two:
+We have to divide the topic into two parts:

-A 15th-century depiction of Teia Tephi voyage from Egypt
+A 15th-century depiction of Tea Tephi’s voyage from Egypt

-Initially, this idea might speak to people with a Jewish belief more than it does Christians as most Christians believe that this prophecy was fulfilled when Jesus (Yeshua) was born.
-He was the promised Shiloh.
+At first, this idea may resonate more with Jewish belief than with Christianity, since most Christians hold that this prophecy was fulfilled when Jesus (Yeshua) was born—He was the promised Shiloh.

 “Thus saith the LORD, Write ye this man childless, a man that shall not prosper in his days: for no man of his seed shall prosper, sitting upon the throne of David, and ruling any more in Judah.”

-This might explain why Christ’s birth-line went through David and Bathsheba’s second son Nathan instead.
+This may explain why Christ’s bloodline is traced through David and Bathsheba’s second son, Nathan, instead.

 So where does the Ark come in?
-As we will see, the idea that the Ark is there is tied to making the British Isles relevant in the end-time scene as a Judean kingdom.
-A group of people in the mid-1800 believed Messiah would rule from Britain and therefore needed to have His throne, the Ark, there.
-They also believed that the Angelo Saxons were of Israelite descent.
+As we will see, the claim that the Ark was brought to the British Isles is tied to making Britain relevant in the end-time scenario as a Judean kingdom.
+In the mid-1800s, a group of people believed that Messiah would rule from Britain and therefore His throne—the Ark—needed to be there.
+They also believed that the Anglo-Saxons were of Israelite descent.

-But let’s look at the theory and how it fits or doesn’t fit with the Bible.
-Then we will investigate the political claim and the Ark claim.
+But let us look more closely at the theory itself, and examine whether it fits—or does not fit—with the Bible.
+After that, we will consider the political claim and the Ark claim.

-We will start with the longest standing legend in this saga, that Queen Tara in Ireland was Zedekiah’s daughter.
+We begin with the oldest and most enduring legend in this saga: that Queen Tara of Ireland was Zedekiah’s daughter.

 The story of Tara as Zedekiah’s daughter.

-Another old saying was that Tara/Tea Tephi was, in fact, the daughter of Pharaoh.
-She appears in the Lebor Gabala Erenn, the book of the taking of Ireland.
-Here Tea is reputed to have been an Egyptian princess from Thebes who married Erimon.
-So who was she really, Judean or Egyptian?
+Another old tradition claims that Tara (Tea Tephi) was in fact the daughter of Pharaoh.
+She appears in the Lebor Gabála Érenn (The Book of the Taking of Ireland).
+In this account, Tea is said to have been an Egyptian princess from Thebes who married Erimon.
+So who was she really—Judean or Egyptian?

-First, let us see if it’s even biblical, or by other historical records, even possible for the daughter of Zedekiah to have gone to Ireland.
+First, let us see if it is even biblically, or by other historical records, possible for the daughter of Zedekiah to have gone to Ireland.

-We learn from the Bible that Zedekiah did have daughters and that they were not taken prisoners or taken to Babylon.
-The Bible states that they were left in Jerusalem under the protection of the remaining men and the leaders of them.
-The first mention of them is when the people decide to go against God’s spoken will and take everyone with them to Egypt:
+We learn from Scripture that Zedekiah did indeed have daughters, and that they were not taken to Babylon.
+Instead, they remained in Jerusalem under the protection of the leaders who stayed behind.
+The first mention of them comes when the people, against God’s clear command, decided to flee with Jeremiah to Egypt:

-“But Johanan the son of Kareah, and all the captains of the forces, took all the remnant of Judah, that were returned from all nations, whether they had been driven, to dwell in the land of Judah; Even men, and women, and children, and the king’s daughters, and every person that Nebuzaradan the captain of the guard had left with Gedaliah the son of Ahikam the son of Shaphan, and Jeremiah the prophet, and Baruch the son of Neriah.”
-(Jer 43:5-6)
+“But Johanan the son of Kareah, and all the captains of the forces, took all the remnant of Judah, that were returned from all nations, whither they had been driven, to dwell in the land of Judah; even men, and women, and children, and the king’s daughters, and every person that Nebuzaradan the captain of the guard had left with Gedaliah the son of Ahikam the son of Shaphan, and Jeremiah the prophet, and Baruch the son of Neriah.”
+(Jer.
+43:5–6)

-Historically what would have happened if a remnant people entered Egypt with the last royal descendants of the last king?
-The Bible tells us that Egypt was in great conflict with the King of Babylon himself.
+Historically, what would have happened if a remnant people entered Egypt with the last royal descendants of Judah’s final king?
+The Bible tells us that Egypt was in great conflict with the king of Babylon himself.

-The non-biblical source of the daughter’s fate goes: “There they stayed in a palace that was given to Teia Tephi by Pharaoh Hophra after he adopted her as his own daughter.
-The palace, although now in ruins at Tel Defneh, is still known today as “Quasr Bint el Jehudi” which means “Palace of the Daughter of Judah” (http://jahtruth.net/tephisum.htm)
+“There they stayed in a palace that was given to Teia Tephi by Pharaoh Hophra after he adopted her as his own daughter.
+The palace, although now in ruins at Tel Defneh, is still known today as ‘Quasr Bint el Jehudi,’ which means ‘Palace of the Daughter of Judah.’” (jahtruth.net/tephisum.htm

 Why would she go to Ireland?

-Another source claims that four of Dan’s sons escaped Egypt and went to what we today know as Greece.
+Another tradition claims that four of Dan’s sons escaped Egypt and went to what we now call Greece.

-In the Bible they are mentioned side by side: “Dan also and Javan [greeks] going to and fro occupied in thy fairs: bright iron, cassia, and calamus, were in thy market.”
-(Eze 27:19)
+“Dan also and Javan [Greeks] going to and fro occupied in thy fairs: bright iron, cassia, and calamus, were in thy market.”
+(Ezek.
+27:19)

 Remains from the ancient city of Dan showed connection with the Greeks.

-“Neither do I think that the eponymous [i.e., founder] of the Argive [Greek] Danai was other than that of the Israelite tribe of Dan; only we are so used to confine ourselves to the soil of Palestine in our consideration of the history of the Israelites, that we…ignore the share they may have taken in the ordinary history of the world” (Archaeologist Dr. Cyrus Gordon, in his book, Before Columbus p.
-137).
+“Neither do I think that the eponymous [i.e., founder] of the Argive [Greek] Danai was other than that of the Israelite tribe of Dan; only we are so used to confine ourselves to the soil of Palestine in our consideration of the history of the Israelites, that we…ignore the share they may have taken in the ordinary history of the world.”
+(Before Columbus, p.
+137)

-This has happened before in Bible history that those who have fallen away, left the group, or have become idol worshippers are eliminated from the family tree.
-One such is Cainan the son of Arphaxad.
-In Genesis, his name is left out of the family tree and Cainan’s son Salah is named next in line after Arphaxad.
-(Gen 10:24) In Luke, however, he is mentioned (Luke 3,36) The Book of Jubilee explains: “He went to look for a place of his own where he could possess his own city.
+“He went to look for a place of his own where he could possess his own city.
 He found an inscription which the ancients had incised in a rock.
 He read what was in it, copied it, and sinned on the basis of what was in it since in it was the Watcher’s teaching by which they used to observe the omens of the sun, moon, and stars and every heavenly sign.”
 (Jub.
-8:1–5)38
+8:1–5)

 It stops with Him.

 “And Pilate asked him, Art thou the King of the Jews?
 And he answering said unto him, Thou sayest it.”
-(Mar.
-15:2)
+(Mark 15:2)

 This stone at the Hill of Tara was once used as a coronation stone for the High Kings of Ireland.